Vision Breakfast 2021

 Meet Kara & Josh

-Kara Simmons and Josh Mendoza are Teacher-Mentors at Elevate Indianapolis who are passionately developing long-term, life-changing relationships with students at George Washington and Arsenal Tech High Schools, respectively.
+Kara Simmons and Josh Mendoza are Teacher-Mentors at Elevate Indianapolis who are passionately developing long-term, life-changing relationships with students at George Washington and Purdue Poly High School, respectively.

 Let’s experience a day in their shoes as they come alongside students navigating life’s challenges.